openforcefield/openff-evaluator/docs/protocols.rst

         merge_behavior=InequalityMergeBehaviour.LargestValue,
         default_value=1,
     )

+This can be accomplished using the |inequality_merge_behavior| enum.

 The default |merge| function also relies upon the ``merge_behaviour`` attributes to determine which values of the inputs should be retained when merging two protocols.